0 Comment

 Importantly, presenting an estimate of overall costs and expected returns is essential to build a strong business case.

-So, management can use this information to understand the program’s financial benefits and long-term impact.
+Therefore, management can utilize this information to comprehend the program’s financial benefits and long-term implications.

 6. Present Examples and Case Studies of Other Organizations